Skip to content

 Q1: “Jing, do I really need to learn how to write in Chinese?”

 Because of technology, nowadays more and more people tend to just learn Pinyin and then type Chinese characters instead of writing them down.
 It indeed seems more convenient and easier.
 However, for a Chinese learner, writing can help you remember the characters more accurately and systematically.
-If you just type on a computer of a cellphone, you might go through a period when you will suddenly stop using Chinese, then it becomes so easy to forget the words because many characters are just too similar.
+If you just type on a computer or a cellphone, you might go through a period when you will suddenly stop using Chinese, then it becomes so easy to forget the words because many characters are just too similar.
 With actual writing, your muscle memory will help you remember and master these characters much longer because they become a part of your brain.
 Besides, writing is also a part of understanding Chinese culture.
 So, my answer is YES, I recommend that you learn how to write in Chinese.

 Q2: “Do you have any suggestions on how to write Chinese characters?”